 The albino red eared slider turtle is native to the United States and can be found in states like Louisiana, Tennessee, and Arkansas.
 They get their name from the red markings on their head and neck, which resemble a slider or Terrapene Carolina.

-4. what is caramel pink albino red eared slider location?
+4. what is the caramel pink albino red eared slider location?

 The caramel pink albino red eared slider is located in the United States.
 Specifically, they are found in the states of Texas, Louisiana, and Arkansas.